 Aastrom Biosciences, Inc. was incorporated in March 1989 (Inception), began employee-based operations in 1991, and is in the development stage.
-The Company operates its business in one reportable segment - research and product development, conducted both on its own behalf and on a limited basis in connection with various collaborative research and development agreements with others, involving the development of proprietary cell-based therapeutics for tissue regeneration.
+The Company operates its business in one reportable segment - research and product development, conducted both on its own behalf and on a limited basis in connection with various collaborative research and development agreements with others, involving the development of proprietary adult bone marrow-derived cell-based therapeutics for tissue regeneration.